Whether it's pollen in Puerto Rico or a feather pillow in Switzerland, allergic triggers can get in the way of vacation fun.

 Packing Your Bag

-Epinephrine.
-If you have a serious food or insect allergy, pack epinephrine for emergencies.
+- Epinephrine.
+If you have a serious food or insect allergy, pack two epinephrine injection kits for emergencies.

 Making the Journey

 - Traveling by Car.
 Keep your windows rolled up.
 Use your air conditioner to filter the air.
 Don't rent a car that anyone's smoked in.
 Travel in the early morning or late evening, when pollen counts are lower and there's less traffic.

 - Traveling by Air.
 Take an antihistamine before you board the plane.
 If you have food allergies, notify the airline before, or eat only safe snacks that you packed.
 Stay hydrated by drinking plenty of fluids and avoiding alcohol.